Main entry to Georgetown University

 Georgetown’s academic programs reflect its Jesuit mission of developing students intellectually and morally.
 Whether you’re in the School of Foreign Service (SFS), the McDonough School of Business, or the College of Arts and Sciences, expect to be challenged.
 The curriculum is broad, with core requirements in humanities, philosophy, theology, and writing, but the real highlight is the Ignatius Seminars, which help first-year students build relationships with professors while engaging in discussions that develop both mind and spirit.

-The programs at Georgetown that draw the most attention are in international affairs, foreign service, and business.
-The Walsh School of Foreign Service is especially famous, turning out diplomats, journalists, and world leaders.
-If you’ve got dreams of working in global affairs, Georgetown is your launchpad.
 Other hot programs include international economics, government, finance, and nursing.
 The business school is also top-tier, offering a strong foundation in international business and public policy.
 There’s even a unique faculty offering in languages and linguistics, with undergrad programs in nine languages and comparative literature.

 What Are Classes Like At Georgetown?